antononcube/Raku-LLM-Graph/README-work.md

 ### LLM functors introduction

-- Since the very beginning, the functions produced by all functions were actually blocks (`Block:D`).
+- Since the very beginning, the functions produced by "LLM::Functions" were actually blocks (`Block:D`).
-  It was in my TODO list instead of blocks to produce functors (function objects).
+  It was in my TODO list for a long time instead of blocks to produce functors (function objects).
   For "LLM::Graph" that is/was necessary in order to make the node-specs processing more adequate.
   - So, `llm-function` produces functors (`LLM::Function` objects) by default now.
   - The option "type" can be used to get blocks.